chetnashah/webconcepts/ReactNotes.md

 #### ReactElement

-ReactElements form a lightweight vDom which just contains types and props.
+ReactElements form a lightweight vDom/json description which just contains types and props.

 ``` jsx